pascanur/GroundHog/experiments/nmt/README.md

   used to start with a particular prototype.
 - preprocess/*.py are the scripts used to preprocess a parallel corpus to obtain a dataset (see 'Data Preparation' below for more detail.)
+- web-demo/ contains files for running a web-based demonstration of a trained neural machine translation model (see web-demo/README.me for more detail).

 All the paths below are relative to experiments/nmt.